-- wild rice blend of riceberry rice, wild rice, chusei calrose rice, long grain brown rice and kow mun red rice (you may use any rice you prefer)
+- Wild rice blend of riceberry rice, wild rice, chusei calrose rice, long grain brown rice and kow mun red rice.
+Of course, you may use any rice you like.

 First, quickly scrub your potato, slice in half lengthwise and toss it in the oven while you prepare the rest.

 Once these final two components are ready, your potato and rice should be too.
-Then just assemble everything into your bowl and drizzle with sriracha if using.
+Then just assemble everything into your bowl and drizzle with sriracha or hot sauce of choice.